ian0x-S2/RAWUI/src/docs/dropdown/doc.md

 - **Submenus** — Support for submenus with hover or keyboard opening (Right Arrow / Enter).
 - **Flexible Interactions** — Control whether items close the menu on selection with `closeOnSelect`.
 - **Disabled Items** — Support for non-interactive items that are visually dimmed and **skipped** during keyboard navigation.
+- **Typeahead Navigation** — Type letters to quickly jump to menu items starting with that character.

 ## Examples